 Who can be a representative of a participating group?

-For the purposes of the Scheme, the Minister for Social Services must declare a representative for a participating institution/s where:
+For the purposes of the Scheme, the Minister for Families and Social Services must declare a representative for a participating institution/s where:

 - 2 or more participating institutions become a participating group, or